talilukatski/maabada1-textual-review-based-metric/README.md

-# Text-Based Hotel Category Scoring Index
+# A Textual Review Based Metric for Hotel Category Ratings

-Our project introduces a new scoring index for hotel categories, based only on textual reviews.
+Our project introduces a new scoring metric for hotel categories, based only on textual reviews.

----

 ## Project Notebook